School Psychology, Ed.S.

 Admission Requirements

-Admission is competitive because of the limited number of available internships.
+Admission is competitive because of the limited number of available internships and capacity set by our accrediting body (the National Association of School Psychologists).
+Therefore, admission is not guaranteed, even for applicants who meet the minimum requirements.
 Applicants should follow the admissions process described in this catalog or at the Graduate Admissions website at www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

 Program Requirements

-During the second semester in the master’s degree in psychology with an emphasis in School Psychology, students will apply for admission to the Ed.S. in School Psychology program.
-Students who participated in Marshall's AMD program may apply for the Ed.S program during their first semester with advisor recommendation.
+During the first semester in the master’s degree in psychology with an emphasis in School Psychology, students will apply for admission to the Ed.S. in School Psychology program.
 Students are admitted to the Ed.S. program with the expectation that they will complete the program within three to five years, depending on the number of classes in which they enroll each semester.
 Students are expected to enroll in all three semesters.
 Failure to make the expected amount of progress may result in reassignment to another internship year.

 The internship requires a commitment to a school system for a full academic year and is 1200 hours (12 credit hours) unless the intern opts to complete the 1,200-hour experience part-time over a two year period as permitted by NASP.
 A maximum of 18 students will be admitted to this final-year experience.
 This paid internship must occur within a school setting and meet stringent criteria specified by the program and the National Association of School Psychologists.
 Students must pass the Praxis II Specialty Area Test in School Psychology prior to internship.
 In addition, students must complete a thesis or program evaluation before graduation.